dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 * **Exception**: one argument evokes a set of circumstances in which the described situation holds, and the other argument indicates one or more instances where it doesn’t (es. *eccetto*, *tranne*).
 * **Manner**: the situation described by one argument presents the manner in which the situation described by other argument has happened or been done.
 Manner answers “how” questions such as “How were the children playing?”.
 While Manner may be the only relation that holds between two arguments, it is often the case that another sense (Purpose, Result or Condition) is taken to hold as well.

->[!WARNING]
+>[!TIP]
 >LICO does not list any connectives under "Manner".
 The english PDTB-3 exemplifies manner relations as introduced by 'thereby' and 'by'.
-In Italian, 'by' with Manner sense, is usually translated by a gerund; 'thereby' is usually translated as 'in modo da' or 'così da'.
+In Italian, 'by' with Manner sense, is usually translated by a gerund; 'thereby' is usually translated as 'in modo da' or 'così da'.\
->TBD: since LICO labels 'in modo da' as a variant of 'di modo che' with sense CONTINGENCY:Cause:Result, decide whether we want to follow this decision or to annotate differently.
+>We follow LICO decision of annotating 'in modo da' and 'così da/così che' with sense CONTINGENCY:Cause:Result.
 #### Useful resources:

 Check prototypical/possible senses of connectives: